tashapiro/tashapiro/README.md

 I'm an all around data geek with a passion for Data Visualization :bar_chart: and solving puzzles :female_detective:.

 I'm also an aspiring Data Scientist: recently, I made the decision to leave my former position as a Data Product Manager to pursue an education in Data Science.
-I'm currently enrolled in a fulltime immersive program with General Assembly and loving it!
+I recently graduated from a fulltime immersive program with General Assembly, and loved it!

 Most of my work is dedicaed to fun challenges like [#TidyTuesday](https://github.com/tashapiro/TidyTuesday) and [#30DayMapChallenge](https://github.com/tashapiro/30DayMapChallenge).
 I look forward to contributing more as I dig deeper into the exciting world of Data Science.